-The District continues to carry out several activities that were not specifically identified as part of the original Allocation EIR Mitigation Program, but will improve habitat conditions, help restore the steelhead resource, or provide additional key data on the steelhead resource.
-These include: (a) rescue and transportation of kelts, (b) spawning habitat restoration and monitoring, (c) assessment of steelhead migration barriers, (d) PIT tagging operations, (e) assessment of the benthic macroinvertebrate (BMI) communities, and (f) Carmel River habitat mapping.
+The District continues to carry out several activities that were not specifically identified as part of the original Allocation EIR Mitigation Program but aim to improve habitat conditions and provide additional steelhead life history information.
+These include: (a) rescue and relocation of kelts, (b) spawning habitat restoration and monitoring, (c) assessment of steelhead migration barriers, (d) PIT tagging, (e) assessment of the benthic macro-invertebrate (BMI) communities, and (f) Carmel River habitat mapping.

-Implementation and Activities in 2019
+Implementation and Activities in 2020

-• Passive Integrated Transponder (PIT) Tagging - The District has been collaborating with National Marine Fisheries Service (NMFS) Southwest Fisheries Science Center since 2013 on establishing a steelhead tagging and monitoring network in the Carmel River in order to provide data to assist in management decisions, recovery efforts, and ongoing mitigation evaluations.
-To date, the collaboration has tagged over 10,000 steelhead using passive integrated transponder (PIT) tags.
-In 2019, the District operated two of four PIT tag antenna arrays in the mainstem Carmel River.
-An array is a wired antenna that is put into the river and reads the PIT tags.
-As fish pass by the antenna the tag sends a signal to a data logger.
-Each tagged fish has a different identification number, which allows us to identify individual fish, including where they were tagged, their size and length at tagging and which direction they are traveling.
-A database is currently under construction in order to analyze the copious amount of data that is collected by the arrays.
+• Passive Integrated Transponder (PIT) Tagging - Since 2013, the District has been collaborating with National Marine Fisheries Service (NMFS) Southwest Fisheries Science Center on establishing a steelhead tagging and monitoring array in the Carmel River.
+Data collected assists in management decisions, recovery efforts, and ongoing mitigation evaluations.
+To date, the collaborators have PIT tagged nearly 18,000 steelhead.

+In 2020, the District operated three of seven PIT tag antenna arrays in the mainstem Carmel River.
+An array is a wired antenna that detects the tags as fish pass by.
+Each tagged individual has a unique identification number, which allows identification of individual fish, length, sex, location of tagging, and direction of travel.
+PIT tag detection data is stored in a database for future analyses.

-• Rescue and Transportation of Kelts - "Kelts" are adult steelhead that have already spawned, typically from January through April, and begin to migrate back to the ocean in late spring and early summer.
-Under existing conditions, these fish are threatened by receding flows in many years, especially when the upstream migration of adults is delayed due to lack of early-season storms.
-District staff rescue and transport these fish to more stable waters, when needed.
+• Rescue and Transportation of Kelts - "Kelts" are adult steelhead that have already spawned, typically from January through April, and begin to outmigrate to the ocean in late spring and early summer.
+Under existing conditions, kelts are threatened by receding flows in many years, especially when the upstream migration of adults is delayed due to lack of early-season storms.
+District staff rescue and relocate kelts to more suitable waters.

-In 2019, the lower river remained wet all year, so no trapping was necessary and no kelts were captured during summer tributary rescues.
+In 2020, no trapping was necessary and no kelts were captured during summer rescues.